huggingface/transformers/examples/pytorch/instance-segmentation/README.md

     --push_to_hub
 ```

-and boom, you're training, possibly on multiple GPUs, logging everything to all trackers found in your environment (like Weights and Biases, Tensorboard) and regularly pushing your model to the hub (with the repo name being equal to `args.output_dir` at your HF username) 🤗
+With this setup, you can train on multiple GPUs, log everything to trackers (like Weights and Biases, Tensorboard), and regularly push your model to the hub (with the repo name set to `args.output_dir` under your HF username).
 With the default settings, the script fine-tunes a [Mask2Former](https://huggingface.co/docs/transformers/model_doc/mask2former) model on the sample of [ADE20K](https://huggingface.co/datasets/qubvel-hf/ade20k-mini) dataset.
-The resulting model can be seen here: https://huggingface.co/qubvel-hf/finetune-instance-segmentation-ade20k-mini-mask2former-no-trainer.
+The resulting model can be viewed [here](https://huggingface.co/qubvel-hf/finetune-instance-segmentation-ade20k-mini-mask2former-no-trainer).

-## Reload and perform inference
+## Reload and Perform Inference

-This means that after training, you can easily load your trained model and perform inference as follows:
+After training, you can easily load your trained model and perform inference as follows:

 ```python
 import torch